jalbini/OSGBot/README.md

 Public Only
 -----------
 help - Displays commands.
-ping - Pong!
-git - Links to the source repo. playing - Tells you what it's playing at the moment. about - About the bot.
+git - Links to the source repo. playing - Tells you what it's playing at the moment.

 Bot Owner Only
 --------------